 In Uber’s case especially, the app was designed to make ordering a taxi far more reliable.
 Lyft retuned its service a bit later to compete against Uber, it was originally conceived as a long-distance carpooling service.
 In China, Cheng Wei was formulating a similar idea, after spending several years working in Alibaba’s payments division.
 Recognising the opportunity to build a secure payments system for taxi drivers, he launched Didi Dache.
 Cheng Wen and Joe Lee would launch a similar service in Hangzhou, called Kuaidi Dache.

 Uber, driven by its then CEO Travis Kalanick, quickly expanded to Europe and Asia.
 Funded by a collective of venture capitalists eager to see ride hailing become the next big technology sector, Uber spent billions every year to compete in almost every market.
-This reached its peak in 2015, when Uber announced it was spending $1 billion ever year to compete in China.
+This reached its peak in 2015, when Uber announced it was spending $1 billion every year to compete in China.
 As the threat of Uber China grew, Didi and Kuaidi, backed by Tencent and Alibaba respectively, merged.

 The combined force was too large for Uber to fight, and the company bowed out of the country in 2016, selling its Chinese division to Didi for $35 billion and 17 percent of Didi Kuaidi, which has since been diluted to under 15 percent.
 Even with the loss of China, Uber remained the largest ride hailing platform on the planet.
 Didi would scoop up several smaller operators, and is today responsible for over 95 percent of all mobile taxi operations in China.